ujjwal-2001/TCP-IP-Project-Kavach/README.md

 2. Authentication of user for further communication.
 3. Keepalive feature included.
 4. Threading for simultaneous client handling.
-5. SHA256 hashing for password protection.
+5. SHA256 hashing for password protection on both server and client side.
+This allows less security for stored passwords.

 ## Setup
 There are three files:-